 THE SHAPE OF GREAT THINGS

-2015 In review was highlighted by a support set with Donovan Frankenreiter in April at The Tanks Arts Centre for the East Coast Blues and Roots Festival Touring concerts.
+2015.
+Winner of the Understory Film Festival Best Film Clip.
+Highlighted by a support set with Donovan Frankenreiter in April at The Tanks Arts Centre for the East Coast Blues and Roots Festival Touring concerts.
 Followed shortly by a Live Trio concert at CoCa in Cairns with outstanding production including innovative visual projection mapped in multiple locations at the same time in a Theatre setting.
 Closely backed up with the release of a self directed film clip for the song "Ganesh" which won the best film clip award at the"Understory Film Festival" in Cairns.
 Winding up by a string of shows in Malaysia for the JBArts festival, touring with a group of Indigenous and visual artist highlighting the Tropics to Tropics theme.

 2014. was another very busy year on the road touring the East Coast of Australia with the show "Find Me Finding You" from Cairns to Tasmania.
 The entire trip summed up by 13500km in a land cruiser was an epic journey marked as the most successful solo tour to date for Jeremiah.
 Demos for the forth coming album "Humming of the Axis" was honed in this time.
 Looking to be released in Early 2016.

 2013.
 Jeremiah Johnson who screened "Koyaanisqatsi" with his new soundtrack/ score.
 Screened in the Cairns Arts Qld building Coca on Abbott St, the score was like nothing he had produced before.
 Consisting of pre- recorded electronic instruments, samples, synth and drums machines.

 This followed a full band show in the Cairns Botanic Gardens main stage as part of the Carnival on Collins festival; followed by good friends "Kamerunga".